 Situation when we have to rely on a singular “informal” - semi-diagnostic character to distinguish morphologically such old evolutionary lineages as M. edulis and M. trossulus is certainly uncommon in taxonomy.
 At the same time this situation is not unique in the sense that there are other taxa lacking fixed diagnostic morphological characters and identified by individual or complex (like coordinates of multifactorial analysis) semi-diagnostic traits.
 These are subspecies when defined according to the 75% rule (“in order to qualify as a subspecies, 75% of one population must be separable, at a taxonomic character, from all of the members of the other population”, Amadon, 1949), cryptic species with statistical differentiation (sensu Chenuil et al. 2019) and hybridizing species that secondary lost fixed differences due to introgressive hybridization (Fitzpatrick et al. 2015 – not the best reference).
 We therefore hope that our exercise how to deal with non-fixed taxonomic character will be interesting not only to blue mussel researchers but also to colleagues who study any sympatric taxa with vague morphologies and with semi isolated gene pools.

+A situation when one has to rely on a singular “informal” semi-diagnostic character to distinguish morphologically such old evolutionary lineages as M. edulis and M. trossulus is certainly uncommon in taxonomy.
+At the same time, it is not unique.
+There are other taxa, which lack fixed diagnostic morphological characters and are identified by semi-diagnostic traits, individual or complex such as like the coordinates of multifactorial analysis.
+These taxa are subspecies defined according to the 75% rule (“in order to qualify as a subspecies, 75% of one population must be separable, at a taxonomic character, from all of the members of the other population”, Amadon, 1949), cryptic species with statistical differentiation (sensu Chenuil et al. 2019) and hybridizing species that secondarily lost fixed differences due to introgressive hybridization (Fitzpatrick et al. 2015 – not the best reference).
+Therefore, we hope that our experience of dealing with a non-fixed taxonomic character would be interesting not only to our colleagues working with blue mussels but also to the researchers who study sympatric taxa with vague morphologies and semi-isolated gene pools.

 Acknowledgments